vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Whiteboard design session/WDS student guide - Migrate EDW to Azure SQL Data Warehouse.md

 ## Abstract and learning objectives

 This whiteboard design session will look at the process of migrating an on-premises data warehouse to Azure SQL Data Warehouse.
-The design session will cover data and schema preparation, data loading, optimizing the data distribution, and building a solution to support ad-hoc queries.
+The design session will cover planning for a data warehouse migration, data and schema preparation, data loading, optimizing the data distribution, building a solution to support ad-hoc queries, migrating existing ETL packages and visualizing data with Power BI.

-Attendees will learn how to plan a data warehouse migration as well as:

--   How to prepare and migrate data warehouse schema and data
--   How to configure a BI solution in Azure
+At the end of this whiteboard design session, you will be better able to plan and implement a migration of your existing on-premises enterprise data warehouse to Azure SQL Data Warehouse and integrating it with both cloud-based and on-premises services and data sources.

 ## Step 1: Review the customer case study